javaliKai/Hubla/static/static-guide.md

 # Static

-this is a folder that contains a collection(s) of style
+this is a folder that contains a collection of css and javascript